 But if you have the time and like to explore, a Labradoodle could be the perfect hiking partner.
 And since poodles are considered water dogs, some Labradoodles like to swim, too.

-This breed is good for all ages, Martinez says, but Labradoodle owners will still need to put the work in with training and to meet their activity needs.
-He subscribes to the oft-used mantra: There aren’t any bad dogs, just bad owners.
+This breed is good for all ages, Martinez says, but Labradoodle owners will still need to put the work in with positive reinforcement training and to meet their activity needs.
+He subscribes to the oft-used mantra: There aren't any bad dogs, just bad owners.

 It's important to start training your Labradoodle puppy as soon as you bring him home.
 Labradoodles are considered smart dogs and will pick up what you're teaching very quickly.
 Martinez says they may even understand some commands within the first day.